Michael Brooks (defensive back)

-Michael Antonio Brooks (born March 12, 1967) is an American former professional football safety in the National Football League (NFL) for the San Diego Chargers and Dallas Cowboys.
+Michael Antonio Brooks (born March 12, 1967) is an American former professional football player who was a safety in the National Football League (NFL) for the San Diego Chargers and Dallas Cowboys.
 He played college football for the NC State Wolfpack.
 He also was a member of the Baltimore CFLers and Memphis Mad Dogs in the Canadian Football League (CFL).

 Early life

 Brooks attended Walter Hines Page High School, where he was an All-State linebacker and running back.
 He was a teammate of future NFL players Haywood Jeffires and Todd Ellis, while helping his team win three straight state championships.

 He won the 100-meter dash state championship as a senior.

 College career

 Brooks accepted a football scholarship from North Carolina State University.
 He was an outside linebacker as a freshman.
 The next year, he was moved to free safety and became a starter.

 As a junior, he registered 105 tackles (led the team) and at the time tied for second best in school history with 14 passes defensed.
 He had 10 tackles against the University of South Carolina.

 As a senior, he posted 82 tackles (second on the team), 2 interceptions and 7 passes defensed.
 In the 1988 Peach Bowl, he received defensive MVP honors after making a bowl record 3 interceptions (he also had 8 passes defensed) and helping N.C.
 State win 28-23.
 He finished his college career with 277 tackles, 8 interceptions, 4 forced fumbles, 2 fumble recoveries and 30 passes defensed (tied for second in school history).

 He also was an All-American sprinter, helping the school win three straight ACC outdoor track titles.